slash071/atlas/src/chapter_01/sub/beyond_original.md

 print ("Goodbye Python !\n")
 ```

-You notice we start off with three backticks; then we have or code that is not
-indented and then the end, we close off the code block with three backticks.
+You notice we start off with three backticks, then we have our code which is not indented, and finally close off the code block with three backticks.

-Some flavors will allow specifying the type of source code being used for syntax
-highlighting.
-In this case when we specify python which is right after the
-beginning series of backticks:
+Some flavors allow specifying the type of source code being used for syntax highlighting.
+In this case, when we specify python right after the beginning series of backticks:

     ```python
     #!/user/bin/env python3